TonyHoang4490/weather_app/README.md

   $ source ~/.bash_profile

 1.5) Install rvm
-   - Google for instruction on how to rvm on your Mac.
+   - Google for instruction on how to install rvm on your Mac.

 2) Install ruby 3.3
   $ rvm install 3.3.3 --with-openssl-dir=$(brew --prefix openssl@3)